 Most people living in blue zones consume 95% plant foods, enjoying an array of blue zone diet snacks.
 Although some are not strict vegans and consume meat 5 times a month, research has shown that avoiding meat and its products can significantly reduce the risk of cancer and heart diseases.
 By incorporating blue zone diet snacks into their daily lives, they prioritize plant-based nutrition and promote overall health.

 The Blue zone diet is typically high in the following foods:

-The blue zone diet is rich in numerous minerals, vitamins, and fiber.
+- Vegetables: The blue zone diet is rich in numerous minerals, vitamins, and fiber.
 Consuming five servings of fruits and vegetables daily can prevent several chronic diseases.

-Whole grains contain a high amount of fiber.
+- Whole grains: Whole grains contain a high amount of fiber.
 They can control blood pressure, which is associated with colorectal cancer and death.

-Legumes include chickpeas, beans, lentils and beans, and are high in protein and fiber.
+- Legumes: Legumes include chickpeas, beans, lentils and beans, and are high in protein and fiber.
 A high intake of legumes can lower the mortality rate.

-Nuts are high in healthy fats (mono and polyunsaturated fats), protein and fiber.
+- Nuts: Nuts are high in healthy fats (mono and polyunsaturated fats), protein and fiber.
 In combination with a nutritious diet, nuts can reverse metabolic diseases and reduce the mortality rate.

 Blue zone diet food list

 If you're following the blue zone diet plan, you should: